ibm-cloud-docs/appid/access-control.md

-## Assigning roles to users with the UI
+## Assigning roles to users in the console
 {: #assign-roles-gui}
 {: ui}